 While ancient warriors and athletes consumed different foods and potions, there wasn't any science or valid understanding of how the body works.

-Even throughout the 1800s, there was a misunderstanding of what fuelled our body.
+Even throughout the 1800s, there was a misunderstanding of what fuelled our bodies.

 This changed around 1900 when vitamins and their role was discovered, this new appreciation and comprehension cemented the relationship between science and sports enhancement.